ryo-arima/goxcel/docs/src/specification/data-context.md

 # Data Context

-The data context is the JSON data structure passed to a GXL template during rendering.
+The data context is the JSON or YAML data structure passed to a GXL template during rendering.
 It provides the values for all expressions and control structures.

 ---